MIROC-DOC/model_description/md_en/p-solv.md

 $$

-However, (32) is a condition of surface balance
+However, (553) is a condition for the balance of the ground surface

 $$
    F\theta^{m+1} + L Fq^{m+1} + FR^{m+1} - Fg^{m+1} = 0
 $$

-as the case of $l=0$ in the soil temperature equation, Note that it is not included in the table of (20).
+Note that we have treated the case of $l=0$ in the soil temperature equation, which is not included in the table of (541).

-These,
-(24), (25), (26),
-(30), (31), (32)
-for the $2K+L+1$ unknowns,
-There are equations of equality that can be solved.
-In practice, the LU decomposition can be used to solve the problem.
+Taking these, (545), (546), (547), (551), (552), and (553) together, we can solve the equations for the $2K+L+1$ unknowns since we have the same number of equations.
+In practice, the LU decomposition can be used to solve this problem.

-Once you're untied,
-(13) as well as ,
-Consistent flux should be sought.
+After solving the problem, the consistent fluxes should be obtained as in (534).

 ### Solving the Coupling Formula for Time Difference

-(30), etc., can be written as follows.
+(551), etc., can be written as follows.

 $$
   \sum_{k'=1}^{K} ( M_{k,k'} + \delta_{1,k} \delta_{1,k'} \alpha)